2025 Spiritual Walks of Northern Japan

 Day 5: Yamadera

 In the afternoon, yet another special experience awaits.
-You will be a samurai and try iaido, a traditional Japanese martial art that focuses on training the mind and body with a traditional sword.
-Iaido is termed as "the art of the sword without fighting" and is more for spiritual training rather than focusing on techniques of using sword.
+You will be a samurai and try Iaido, a traditional Japanese martial art that focuses on training the mind and body with a traditional sword.
+Iaido is termed as "the art of the sword without fighting" and is more for spiritual training rather than focusing on techniques of using a sword.

 (Total walking distance today - about 6 km)